General Information

 The main objective of the Brazilian Antarctic program lies on climate change research, such as global warming, the greenhouse effect, ozone depletion and the raising level of the oceans.
 The personnel working at the station collect samples of pollutants which often come from overseas.
 They also carry out research in meteorology, continental and marine geology, oceanography, astrophysics, geomagnetism, and nuclear geophysics.

-Text imported from Wikipedia article "Comandante Ferraz Antarctic Station" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Comandante Ferraz Antarctic Station" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants